star-system-labs/protocol-fees/README.md

 src/
 ├── TokenJar.sol             // General purpose contract for receiving fees
-├── Deployer.sol              // A deployer contract to instantiate the initial contracts ├── UNIMinter.sol             // UNI-token minting contract to facilitate multiple recipients ├── UNIVesting.sol            // A vesting contract to divide minted tokens into 12 claims ├── base
+├── Deployer.sol              // A deployer contract to instantiate the initial contracts ├── base
 │   ├── Nonce.sol             // Utility contract to safely sequence multiple pending transactions
 │   └── ResourceManager.sol.  // Utility contract for defining the `RESOURCE` token and its amount requirements